StarMapLoader/StarMap/StarMap.API/README.md

 #### Mod dependency

-Then, mods can define what mods they want to define on, they can do this by adding a new ModDependencies list entry in the mod.toml
+Then, mods can define what mods they want to depend on, they can do this by adding a new ModDependencies list entry in the mod.toml

 ```toml
 name = "MyAmazingMod"